vele616/monorepo/packages/jobboard/website/content/jobs/sr-engineer-elixir-ockam-ddvoy.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/ockam"
 companyWebsite: "https://www.ockam.io/"
-summary: "If you have 5+ years of experience, Ockam has a job opening for a sr Engineer"
+summary: "If you have 5+ years of experience, Ockam has a job opening for a Senior Engineer"
 summaryBackup: "Ockam is looking for a sr engineer that has experience in: #ui/ux, #rustlang, #git."
 featured: 3
 ---